 Ana Raaven has taught Cinema, Media Studies, and Cultural Studies across universities in the U.S. and India, grounding her pedagogy in transnational analysis, political memory, and critical media practice.

 She met Michelangelo Antonioni at a very young age — an encounter that changed her life.
 Soon after, she was initiated into cinema through the films of Andrei Tarkovsky and Jean-Luc Godard.
+Her films are extensions and artistic expressions of this research.

 Her engagement with Aboriginal cultures and close associations with these communities profoundly transformed her worldview — both in life and in cinema and in art.